luisiacc/react-use-modal/README.md

 npm install --save react-use-modal
 ```

+## Quick notes

+The library doesn't care how you render your modal, it just handles the state to render it, and optionally pass data
+to it if required, sort of like `react-query` does on queries.

 ## Usage

 This is just a showcase, please refer to the docs to see how to cover most use cases